Cypressor/isupervision/README.md

 I am totally aware that this shouldn't be the case in any proper application.

 ### English/German:
 All the class names of the Views are German.
-This is because the application is supposed to be german, and it was quite tedious not to have the view-names and page titles in the same language.
+This is because the application is supposed to be German, and it was quite tedious not to have the view-names and page titles in the same language.

-### Regarding the Project:
+### Regarding the Project and code quality:
 This project was quite a learning experience for me.
 This was my first time working with Maven, Spring Boot, Spring Security, Spring JPA and Vaadin.
+For that reason I focused more on learning about the framework than writing perfectly clean code.
-The quality of the code is clearly lacking due to the lack of experience and time.
+The quality of the code is therefore not the best, due to the lack of experience and time.
+Still, the functionalities are working and all requirements are met.
+If I'd have another shot at it, I would put more effort into the entities as well as classes and interfaces to improve the quality of the code.

 ### Regarding entities:
-The Project-Entities could have been done alot better.
-(For example: ProjectEntity.assistant ProjectEntity.student are Strings and could be replaced with an Assistant/Student-Object.)
-Unfortunately there was not enough time to enhance the quality of the Entities and change the code at every occurrence.
+The Project-Entities could have been done a lot better.
+(For example: ProjectEntity.assistant and ProjectEntity.student are Strings and could be replaced with an Assistant/Student-Object).
+Unfortunately I wasn't aware of this issue at the start of the project.
+Having that said, there was not enough time to refactor and therefore enhance the quality of the entities and change the code at every occurrence.
+When developing a similar application in the future, I would spend more time on designing the entities beforehand.

 ### Regarding classes in general:
-There is quite alot of code repetition throughout the entire project.
-The code could be easily simplified by implementing some more classes and interfaces.
-Again, there was a time issue.
+There is quite a lot of code repetition throughout the entire project.
+This happened due to a lack of experience with the framework and web development in general.
+For example one working view has been copied multiple times, instead of spending too much time on writing a class that works for all of them.
+The same is true for services and repositories.
+The code could have been simplified by implementing some more classes, interfaces and methods, but unfortunately I wasn't able to refactor the code before the deadline.

 ***
 ## Requirements (German):